Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Relative Pose Estimation for Generalized Cameras

-There are $15$ equations of degree $6$ and some equations of degree 4 in ${\mathcal{E}}_1$ and ${\mathcal{E}}_2$, respectively.
-Note that the number of equations in ${\mathcal{E}}_2$ varies for different PC configurations. ${\mathcal{E}}_2$ can be an empty set for certain PC configurations of multi-camera systems.
+In ${\mathcal{E}}_1$, there are $15$ equations of degree $6$, while ${\mathcal{E}}_2$ contains some equations of degree 4.
+It should be noted that the number of equations in ${\mathcal{E}}_2$ varies depending on the specific configurations of the PCs.
+For certain PC configurations of multi-camera systems, ${\mathcal{E}}_2$ may be empty.

-Once the rotation parameters $\{q_x, q_y, q_z \}$ have been obtained, the translation $[t_x, t_y, t_z]^T$ can be recovered by first calculating a vector in the null space of $\M$, and then normalizing the vector by dividing its last entry.
+After obtaining the rotation parameters $\{q_x, q_y, q_z \}$, the translation $[t_x, t_y, t_z]^T$ can be determined by initially calculating a vector within the null space of $\M$, followed by normalization where the last entry of the vector is divided.